 The National Galleries of Scotland provide a bus service to transport visitors from the Scottish National Gallery in the city centre to the Modern Art Gallery and back again, while cafés can be found in both the Modern One and Modern Two buildings alongside souvenir shops, an art library and a book archive.

-Although admission is free for the static collections and the sculpture park there are charges for some of the exhibitions so you might want to check the National Galleries Scotland website before you depart to see what’s currently on, especially as most paid exhibitions cost over £10 per ticket.
+Although admission is free for the static collections and the sculpture park there are charges for some of the exhibitions so you might want to check the National Galleries Scotland website before you leave home to see what’s currently on, especially as most paid exhibitions cost over £10 per ticket.

-That being said they’re not bad value if you really like modern art, but if you’ve only got a passing interest I’d advise you to stick to the static collections as there’s more than enough content to keep you occupied for most of an afternoon.
+That being said they’re not bad value if you really like modern art, but if you’ve only got a passing interest I’d advise you to stick to the static collections as there’s more than enough going on to keep you occupied for most of an afternoon.